How to Find the Best Pet Grooming Services Near Your Home

 Once you’ve decided you need a professional pet groomer, there are a few things you’ll need to consider.

 - Look for a professional: choosing a professional pet groomer is the best option.
 Avoid groomers who only perform pet grooming services on the side and instead, opt for a someone who provides these services as their everyday work.
 You want your fur baby in the best of hands.
+Do not hesitate to ask a vet for advice.

 - Certification: some states require pet groomers to be certified, while other states don’t have this requirement.
 Do a little research to see if your state requires certification and then look for a groomer with the right credentials.
 You might even see if there are any professional pet grooming organizations in your state or local area and look for a groomer who’s a member of these organizations.
 One national group is the National Dog Groomers Association (NDGA), which ensures a groomer’s skills are certified according to their high standards.
 One note, some states also require a groomer to have proper certification to apply flea and tick treatments.
 So be sure to check for these—again, not all states have these requirements.